 - Ignoring or misreading lab results

-- Performing an unnecessary medical procedure
+- Performing unnecessary medical procedures

-- Improper medication dosage or type
+- Prescribing or administering improper medication dosage or type

-- Disregarding a patient’s medical history
+- Disregarding patients’ medical histories

 Medical malpractice may also include providing medical treatment without patient consent.
 A doctor should always inform a patient of the treatment and all expected outcomes or associated risks.

-To be eligible for a medical malpractice claim or lawsuit, our lawyers must establish that the injury or death occurred as a result of physician negligence.
+To be eligible for a medical malpractice claim or lawsuit, our lawyers must establish that the injury or death occurred as a result of medical negligence.
 We must be able to prove the following:

-The Doctor Provided Medical Care
+The Defendant Provided Medical Care

-The Doctor Was Negligent
+The Defendant Was Negligent

 The Doctor’s Negligence Led to Your Injuries

-Morelli Law Firm understands medical malpractice law the steps it takes to establish liability.
+Morelli Law Firm understands medical malpractice law and the steps it takes to establish liability.
 When a Jersey City medical malpractice lawyer from our firm represents you, they can gather evidence to demonstrate these elements of liability.
 They can also gather evidence that documents the extent of your damages to assign a value to your case.

-Jersey City Medical Malpractice Lawyer Near Me 877-751-9800
+Jersey City Medical Malpractice Lawyer Near Me877-751-9800

 - Past, current, and future medical expenses

-- Disability/diminished earning capacity
+- Diminished earning capacity

-- Emotional or mental anguish
+- Emotional or mental anguish, including psychological trauma

 What Morelli Law Firm Can Do for You